Introduction

 and how the controller rendered templates.

-I started looking for a micro-framework that would do the routing (bootstrapping, middleware, handle request, return response, etc.) without dictating how I should develop features and structure the code.
+I started looking for a micro-framework that would take over the routing (bootstrapping, middleware, handle request, return response, etc.) without dictating how I should develop features and structure the code.

-The Slim Framework was the obvious choice for being so popular, lightweight, with an active community, supporting PSR standards, and being flexible.
+The Slim Framework was the obvious choice for being so popular, lightweight, with an active community, supporting PSR standards, and being so performant and flexible.

-With the intension of creating a base for my future projects, and to learn how to create a full-sized real-world application, I started development on the slim-example-project.
+With the intention of creating a base for my future projects, and to learn how to create a full-sized real-world application, I started development on the slim-example-project.

-Five years, quite a few headaches and long days of coding later, I was finally done with learning most of the aspects of creating a durable web application with Slim and PHP.
+Five years and some long days of coding later, I was finally happy with what I've learnt in terms of creating a durable web application with Slim and PHP.

 Daniel Opitz (Odan) was a great source of inspiration for me.
-He is an experienced developer and architect who knows PHP frameworks, design patterns and best practices very well, and his publications gave me an additional validation that this "simplified" path was the right fit for me.
+He is an experienced developer and architect who knows PHP frameworks, design patterns and best practices very well, and his publications were precious input for me.
 I've learnt a lot from him; he was almost always there to answer my many questions throughout the years.

-I felt that this newly gained knowledge was too precious not to share, so I did my best to document everything I learned in simple phrases and examples that anyone could understand.
+I felt that this newly gained knowledge was too precious not to share, so I did my best to document everything I learned in an accessible language and with lots of examples.

 Sincerely, I hope this documentation and example project will be able to help out at least some people who are in the same situation as I was or developers that want to expand their knowledge.